Skip to main content

 Removed

 The only other talent removed from our tree is Fire Within.
-This comes with a Renewing Blaze change that we will talk about it just below.
+This comes with a Renewing Blaze change that we will talk about just below.

 Reworked